College Education Savings

 2. Investment find options:

-3. Flexibility of each Savings Plan:
+3. Flexibility of each Savings Plan: Access options, and if there are penalties applied for this access.

 4. Customer Service support offered